qqt-lo4/CheckPoint_CustomizePackage/README.md

 But it was a difficult task to provide a new VPN client because of the steps amount:
 -	Generate a package from SmartEndpoint
 -	Install it (to generate trac.defaults new version)
--	Connect one time
+-	Connect one time (to generate trac.config)
 -	Change several settings in trac.defaults and get trac.config
 -	Use vpnconfig to create a new msi
 -	Uninstall Endpoint Security
 -	Install the newly vpnconfig generated msi to verify everything works as expected.

 The main goal of this script is to re-create a vpnconfig alternative that can automate all steps.
-Dynamic packages are also managed by this script.
+Dynamic packages are also managed by this script (because since they upgraded the antimalware blade, now the MSI minimum size is 900MB...).
+Dynamic packages are also minimized to remove useless things if like us you only use VPN and firewall.

 More details here: https://github.com/qqt-lo4/CheckPoint_CustomizePackage/blob/main/CheckPoint_CustomizePackage.docx